-A marine ecological inspection of the foreshore in the vicinity of the discharge from the Manaia oxidation pond wetland system was performed on 23 April 2014 commencing at 0930 NZST.
-Low tide on this day was at 1016 NZST at a height of 0.9 m above chart datum.
+A marine ecological inspection of the foreshore in the vicinity of the discharge from the Manaia oxidation pond wetland system was performed on 9 June 2015 commencing at 0915 NZST.
+Low tide on this day was at 0847 NZST at a height of 0.7 m above chart datum.
+This inspection was later in the year than usual, following a long dry period during summer and autumn when there was no discharge from the wetlands to the stream.

-At the time of the inspection the effluent from the oxidation pond-wetland system was discharging at a moderate rate.
-The discharge had a brown tinge and slight sewage odour.
-No 'sewage fungus' was present in the Manaia Creek stream below the discharge.
-The discharge channel below the pipe outfall had not yet been fenced, but new posts had been put in place since the previous inspection in November 2013.
-Rocks were still in place within the channel in order to filter the wastes discharges (Photo 5).
-The Manaia Creek was in moderate flow during the inspection.
+At the time of the inspection the effluent from the oxidation pond-wetland system was discharging at a high rate.
+The discharge had a brown tinge, a distinctive sewage odour and was foaming in the channel (Photo 6).
+No sewage fungus was present on the bed of the Manaia Creek receiving waters.
+The area surrounding the discharge channel had been fenced since the previous inspection (Photo 7).
+Rocks had been placed in the

-Photo 5 The small discharge channel from the oxidation ponds wetlands system prior to the Manaia Creek
+Photo 6 The small discharge channel from the oxidation ponds prior to the Manaia Creek